-We deliver active learning programs that address specific areas of nonprofit capacity and meet the needs of our philanthropic partners.
+We deliver programs that address specific areas of nonprofit capacity and meet the needs of our philanthropic partners.
 Our programs leverage the time and talents of service corps members and other volunteers so that the program's value is many times greater than the cost.

 Springboard, Catalyst, HR Toolkit, Plan IT, and Volunteer Impact Partnership

-Volunteer Impact Partnership - 501 Commons partners with United Way of King County on the Volunteer Impact Partnership to help organization improve their volunteer management.
+Volunteer Impact Partnership - 501 Commons partners with United Way of King County on the Volunteer Impact Partnership to help organizations improve their volunteer management.
 The VIP Manager Corps supports human services organizations in King County to develop and sustain effective volunteer engagement programs and best practices.
 Learn about serving as a VIP Manager Corps member.

 Volunteer Impact Improvement Plans (VIPIP) - this program is based upon VIP 360, which 501 Commons and United Way of King County to provide for many years.
 The program starts with a comprehensive assessment of an organization's volunteer management practices.
 501 Commons consultants from the Executive Service Corps work in teams of two to lead the organization through a structured planning process while working with the organization to identify key issues and opportunities for improvement.
 VPIP is being offered in Clark County in 2016.